 - Nature’s ways save the environment

 - They complement the design of our bodies

 People spend enormous amounts of hard earned money on trying to feel better!

 In fact, Americans as a whole spend over $11 Billion a year on just this.

 While buying something new gives a quick ‘feel good’ dose of well-being, that mood boost doesn’t last and needs to be repeated at a larger scale (and cost) to get the next fix.
 This is how addictions work.

 If you are feeling rundown and stressed, this needs attention!
 Stress affects heart health.1 But, not only does it affect your physical health, but also for your confidence, quality of life, and relationships!

-Your body is designed to produce chemicals (those ‘happy chemicals’) to combat the stresses of living.
+Your body is designed to produce chemicals (those ‘happy chemicals’) to combat the stresses of life.

 Dopamine for Motivation